 Duke University School of Nursing’s Participation in SARA

-The State Authorization Reciprocity Agreement (SARA) is a voluntary agreement between states and U.S. Territories that establishes mutually agreed upon standards to enable higher education institutions to offer distance-based and online classes across state lines.
+The State Authorization Reciprocity Agreement (SARA) is a voluntary agreement between states and U.S. Territories that establish mutually agreed-upon standards to enable higher education institutions to offer distance-based and online classes across state lines.

 The State of North Carolina has agreed to join the SARA compact, and Duke University is a participating institution in this agreement.
 As a result, students who live in other states that are also participating under SARA can take distance-based courses at the Duke University School of Nursing and be assured that those courses will be recognized by their state’s higher education agency.
 While participating in SARA, the Duke University School of Nursing also continues to monitor rules enforced by state boards of nursing and other entities that regulate distance-based nursing education across the country.